-Together, Medicaid and CHIP cover more than 43 million children, which is more than 1 in every 3,5 and about 40 percent of all births.6 The federal government sets minimum guidelines for Medicaid eligibility, but states can choose to expand coverage beyond the minimum threshold.
-Most states have elected to provide Medicaid to children with family incomes above the minimum of 100 percent of the Federal Poverty Level (FPL).7 The FPL is determined by family size: it is \$19,790 for a family of three in 2014.8 As of April 2014, 29 states (including DC) covered children in families with incomes up to 250 percent FPL under Medicaid and/or CHIP.
-Nineteen of these states covered children with family incomes up to 300 percent FPL.9
+Together, Medicaid and CHIP cover more than 43 million children, which is more than 1 in every 3,2 and about 40 percent of all births.3 The federal government sets minimum guidelines for Medicaid eligibility, but states can choose to expand coverage beyond the minimum threshold.
+Most states have elected to provide Medicaid to children with family incomes above the minimum of 100 percent of the Federal Poverty Level (FPL);4 the FPL is determined by family size, and is \$19,790 for a family of three in 2014.5 As of April 2014, 29 states (including DC) covered children in families with income up to at least 250 percent FPL under Medicaid or CHIP.
+19 of these states covered children with income up to at least 300 percent FPL.6

-States establish and administer their own Medicaid programs but are required to offer certain mandatory benefits and can choose to provide other optional benefits.
-All children enrolled in Medicaid are entitled to the comprehensive set of healthcare services known as Early Periodic Screening, Diagnosis, and Treatment (EPSDT).
-This benefit provides comprehensive and preventive healthcare services for children under age 21 who are enrolled in Medicaid.
-The preventive focus of EPSDT helps to ensure that health problems, including behavioral health issues, are identified and treated early, before problems become more complex and their treatment more costly.10 Although pharmacy coverage is an optional benefit under federal Medicaid law, all States currently provide coverage for outpatient prescription drugs to all categorically eligible individuals and to most other enrollees within their Medicaid programs.11
+States establish and administer their own Medicaid programs but are required to cover certain mandatory benefits, and can choose to provide other optional benefits.
+All children enrolled in Medicaid are entitled to the comprehensive set of health care services known as Early, Periodic Screening, Diagnosis and Treatment (EPSDT).
+This benefit provides comprehensive and preventive health care services for children under age 21 who are enrolled in Medicaid.
+The preventive focus of EPSDT helps to ensure that health problems, including behavioral health issues, are identified and treated early, before problems become more complex and their treatment more costly.7 Although pharmacy coverage is an optional benefit under federal Medicaid law, all States currently provide coverage for outpatient prescription drugs to all categorically eligible individuals and most other enrollees within their Medicaid programs.8

-CHIP also ensures a comprehensive set of benefits for children, but states have flexibility to design the benefit package depending on how the CHIP program is operated.
-Each state can design its CHIP program in one of three ways: as an expansion of the Medicaid program, as a separate Child Health Insurance Program, or as a combination of the two approaches.
+CHIP also ensures a comprehensive set of benefits for children, but states have flexibility to design the benefit package depending on how the CHIP program is set up.
+States can design their CHIP program in one of three ways: as an expansion of the Medicaid program, as a separate Child Health Insurance Program, or as a combination of the two approaches.
 If it is a Medicaid Expansion CHIP program, it will provide the standard Medicaid benefit package, including EPSDT.
-Separate CHIP programs can provide either Benchmark coverage or Benchmarkequivalent coverage.12
+Separate CHIP programs can provide either Benchmark coverage or Benchmark-equivalent coverage.9